At a glance

-- Martin’s Point is a Medicare Advantage (Part C) plan provider.
+- Martin’s Point is a not-for-profit organization that began offering Medicare Advantage (Part C) plans in 2007.

-- Martin’s Point offers a variety of plans to residents in Maine and New Hampshire.
+- Plans are available to residents throughout Maine and New Hampshire.

 Martin’s Point Generations Advantage is a Medicare Part C plan that offers a variety of Medicare services in packages tailored for your needs and budget.
 Like all Medicare Advantage plans, Martin’s Point plans are optional.